SB-848

 Key Takeaways

-• Requires schools to implement comprehensive safety plans addressing child abuse and sex offenses by July 2026.
+• Requires schools to implement comprehensive safety plans addressing child abuse and sex offense prevention by July 2026.

-• Establishes a statewide database by 2027 to track school employee misconduct investigations.
+• Establishes a statewide database to track misconduct by school employees and prevent rehiring of offenders.

-• Mandates annual abuse prevention training for all school staff, volunteers, and students.
+• Mandates annual safety training for all school staff and volunteers who interact with students.

 Get Involved